 The percent of American adults who exercise at least 30 minutes per day amounts to less than 5%.4 It is not a matter if you exercise, it is a matter of when.
 57.25 million Americans had a gym membership in 2016 paying an average monthly cost of $58/month.
 Yet a massive 67% of membership owners never used their gym membership, without even including the members that use their membership only once or twice ever.5

 4 Signs It’s Time for Bariatric Surgery: Key Bariatric Indicators (KBIs)

 The key bariatric indicators do not mean that it is too late for other attempts at weight loss.
-Bariatric indicators primarily show that weight loss surgery is most likely your best option to treat obesity effectively.
+Bariatric barometers primarily show that weight loss surgery is most likely your best option to treat obesity effectively.